Joao620/Image-Inator/README.md

 # GPU Image Mosaic
-> A blazing fast Image Mosaic generator
+> A GPU accelerated Image Mosaic generator for the web

 ![Example of generated image](example.png)
 ## Internal working